wwwwwwzx/3DSRNGTool/README.md

 # 3DS RNG Tool

-RNG Tool for Pokemon main series game on 3DS platform.
+This is a RNG Tool for Pokemon main series game on 3DS platform.
 Some parts should work with PokeClacNTR using CFW-NTR.

 This tool is a complete rewrite based off my SMEncounterRNGTool with largely improved performance and the following features:
-- Gen6 RNG, including stationary Pokemon, Mystery Gift Pokemon, Eggs and ID.
+- Gen6 RNG. including stationary Pokemon, Mystery Gift Pokemon, part of wild Pokemon, Eggs and ID.
 - Gen7 stationary, Mystery Gift and wild Pokemon RNG from my SMEncounterRNGTool.
 - Gen7 egg RNG and ID RNG based on Quandra's [PokemonSunMoonRNGTool](https://github.com/Quandra/PokemonSunMoonRNGTool)
 - Nidoran line/Volbeat/Illumise gender prediction and shortest accept/reject path solution for Gen7 Egg RNG.